 4. After I signed in outside the gymnasium of Green River College, I went through the door and they pointed me to a room for credentialing!!
 What was that?
 (Iworried that I needed to have credentials of some sort) It is a fancy word for taking roll.
 We sign in again and get our official delegate tag.
 We don't want any one from the other parties crashing our convention and messing things up!
 So here is my tag after it sat in my pocket for a couple of days.

+5. The Pledge of Allegiance was said and I might say it was done loud and proud.
+No need to vote on whether to say it or not.
 6. We got to hear from all the candidates who want to win Senate, governor's, Lt.
 Governor's, House seats, and etc. in the next election.
 I actually enjoyed what they said and there was a lot of whistling, applause and standing up in support of each candidate.

 7. It must have taken over an hour to tally up the delegates and alternate delegates so we could not do any official business until that was done and presented and accepted.